 Access to Additional Immigration Data

-Another contributor to performance measurement is the LIPs Network Community Data Program (CDP) Initiative.
+LIPs also have access to additional immigration related data through CDP-Immigration Data Portal Initiative.
 This collaboration enables all LIPs in Canada to access additional data through an Immigration Data Portal on the Community Data Program website that was created specifically for LIPs.
 As with the dashboard, key immigration data is available at each LIP’s level of geography—meaning their specific service area or geographic data boundary.

 To get the most out of the data and information provided on this site, please see the page on Using this Site.